Do You Put Vinyl Flooring Under Appliances? (Answered & Explained)

 Glue Down the Areas Under the Appliances

-Since an interlocking mechanism secures vinyl flooring, the appliance weight can cause lift or bubbling.
-To prevent bubbling, professionals recommend gluing the interlocking section of the planks to reduce the risks of warping when the floor is under the weight impact of the appliance.
+To prevent bubbling.
+Professionals recommend gluing the interlocking section of the planks to reduce the risk of warping.
+When the floor is under the weight and impact of the appliance.

 Also See: Can a Floating Floor be Glued?

-Use a Hand Truck When Moving Heavy Appliances Across Flooring
+Use a Hand Truck

 Must See: 5 Best Ways to Protect Vinyl Flooring From Heavy Furniture (Must-Try!)